What is the ideal profile of a circus artist?

 A normal week’s schedule requires a minimum of 42 hours of attendance at the School per week, including 20.5 class hours (academic and theory subjects) and 21.5 hours minimum of training.DIPLOMA OF COLLEGIAL STUDIES (DEC) IN CIRCUS ARTS

-How many pupils do you accept each year?
+How many students do you accept each year?

 The number of students accepted varies, but the program is limited to approximately 25 per school year.How many hours of study per week are required for the DEC program?